davidlsun/vscode-pvr-viewer/README.md

 # PVR Viewer

 Extension for Visual Studio Code that adds image preview for PVR (.pvr) texture files.
+All texture decompression is written in JavaScript, so it works with any graphics card.

 ## Features